suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 The audio and video payload bitstream is identical to the "internal data" inside an EncodedAudioChunk and EncodedVideoChunk, respectively, specified in the registry.

+(Note: Do we need to support timed text tracks such as Web Video Text Tracks (WebVTT) ?)

 In addition to the media payloads, critical metadata is also specified for audio and video payloads.
 (Note: Align with MOQT terminology of either "metadata" or "header".)